UAW Postdoctoral Scholars (Postdoc) contract

 Employees required to appear during working hours for a physical examination to determine physical fitness for military service shall receive full pay for the time required to complete the examination.

-The employee should follow the military leave of absence request process, as outlined on the Office of Academic Personnel website.
+The employee should follow the military leave of absence request process, as outlined on the Office for Academic Personnel and Faculty website.

 Unless prohibited by military necessity, the University shall be provided with a copy of an employee’s orders at the time the employee requests military leave.
 Such request shall be made as soon as reasonably practical after the employee learns of the need for such leave.